django-functest/django-functest/CONTRIBUTING.rst

 tests, including testing other Python versions with tox::

     $ flake8 django_functest
+    % isort -rc -c .
     $ ./runtests.py
     $ tox

-To get flake8 and tox, just pip install them into your virtualenv.
+To get flake8/tox/isort, just pip install them into your virtualenv.

+To run the full test suite, you will need to install Firefox, chromedriver and phantomjs.

 6. Commit your changes and push your branch to GitHub::